fisher-alice/johnny-five-wiki/Board.md

 The `Board` class constructs objects that represent the physical board itself.
 All device objects depend on an initialized and ready board object.

-Johnny-Five has been tested on, but is not limited to, the following boards:
+Johnny-Five (sans IO Plugin) has been tested on, but is not limited to, the following boards:

 - [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno)
 - [Arduino Leonardo](http://arduino.cc/en/Main/arduinoBoardLeonardo)